 The Bump-Up CD

 The other major worry for a CD depositor is the chance of increasing interest rates in the future.
-American Express Bank may be offering a tempting 1.55% APY on a 2-year CD now, but a recovering economy could mean higher interest rates in the near future.
+American Express Bank, FSB. may be offering a tempting 1.55% APY on a 2-year CD now, but a recovering economy could mean higher interest rates in the near future.

 Savers don’t like to see themselves stuck on a lower interest rate when they could be earning more interest on their savings.
 Bump-up CDs were introduced to cater to banking customers who don’t want to put themselves in this predicament.

 A typical bump-up CD allows the depositor to exercise one or two rate increase options.
 So, when customers see that rates have gone up, they can call the bank to increase their rate to match what the bank is currently offering.